KonyshevArtem/render-engine/docs/HowToBuild.md

 Required for compiling Mac and iOS builds.
 Can be downloaded from AppStore.

-Additionally, set `DEPLOYMENT_TARGET` to your current MacOS version in:
+Additionally, set `DEPLOYMENT_TARGET` to your currently installed MacOS and iOS SDK versions in:
 * `.idea/cmake.xml` if you are building from CLion
 * `build_scripts/build_executable.sh` if you are building using scripts

+Installed SDK versions can be checked by running `xcodebuild -showsdks`

 ### Android Studio